tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 ----

-My deepest gratitude to the many volunteers who <a href="https://liquipedia.net/dota2/Dota_Pro_Circuit/2021/Rankings">keep Liquipedia up to date.</a> Without resources like this, we would all forget the deep lore behind all these players and teams.
+My deepest gratitude to the many volunteers who <a href="https://liquipedia.net/dota2/Dota_Pro_Circuit/2021/Rankings">keep Liquipedia up to date.</a> Without resources like this, we would forget the deep lore behind all these players and teams.

 If you enjoyed this article and want to keep up with me, check my [Twitter](https://twitter.com/tsunami643), or [Twitch](https://twitch.tv/tsunami643), or [Instagram](https://instagram.com/tsunami643), or my [dead YouTube.](https://youtube.com/tsunami643)